 One of my number one beauty tips is to always use a primer before you apply your makeup.

 When you use a primer, you’re essentially preparing your skin for makeup application.
 You apply it after your moisturizer, before foundation.
 When you use a primer, your makeup will wear better throughout the day.
 For me, that’s actually an added bonus.
 The main reason that I use primer because it smooths out my skin.
-This means, when you start with a primer, the appearance of fine lines, pores and wrinkles is reduced.
+Similarly to when people get chemical peels and other skin treatments to get rid of texture and notice amazing results, this means, when you start with a primer, the appearance of fine lines, pores and wrinkles is reduced.

 The only problem with primers is that there’s too many options!
 Actually, that’s the problem with most beauty products, isn’t it?
 There’s seemingly endless choices, especially when you’re not sure how much to spend on a primer.